-- Note: 1.
+Note: 1.
 One function can be assigned to two or more terminals.
-In this case, the terminal inputs are OR' ed. - 2.
-The speed command priorities are higher in order of multi-speed setting (RH, RM, RL, REX) and AU. - 3.
-When V/F control is selected using the V/F-general-purpose magnetic flux switch-over function, the secondry functions are also selected.
+In this case, the terminal inputs are OR' ed.

+- 2. The speed command priorities are higher in order of multi-speed setting (RH, RM, RL, REX) and AU. - 3.
+When V/F control is selected using the V/F-general-purpose magnetic flux switch-over function, the secondary functions are also selected.
 During operation, you cannot switch between V/F and general-purpose magnetic flux.
 Should you switch between V/F and general-purpose magnetic flux, only the second functions are selected. - 4.
 Use common terminals to assign multi-speeds (7 speeds) and remote setting.
 They cannot be set individually.
-(Common terminals are used since these functions are designed for multiple speed setting and need not be set at the same time.) - 5.
-Functions are invalid if values other than the above are set to Pr.
+(Common terminals are used since these functions are designed for multiple speed setting and need not be set at the same time.) - Functions are invalid if values other than the above are set to Pr.
 180 to Pr.
-183 (input terminal function selection).
+183 (input terminal function selection). - 6.
+Turning the AU signal on makes voltage input invalid.